Course Assistant

 • tidyverse has many libraries included in it.

-Entering and Loading Data
+Entering Data in R

 Creating a Vector